Don’t have an account?

 Indications

-Fresh frozen plasma (FFP) is used for patients with a coagulopathy who are bleeding or at risk of bleeding, and where a specific therapy or factor concentrate is not appropriate or unavailable.
+Fresh frozen plasma (FFP) is used for patients with one or more coagulation factor deficiencies who are bleeding or at risk of bleeding, and where a specific alternative therapy or factor concentrate is unavailable.

 Plasma exchange with FFP is an accepted treatment for patients with thrombotic thrombocytopenic purpura (TTP).